Video game monetization: Historical pricing of games

 Prior to September 2020, some individual games had been marked at the higher price tag, with Take-Two Interactive's NBA 2K21 being the first such game.
 Upon announcement of the pricing and release date of the PlayStation 5 in September 2020, Sony confirmed that it was adopting the US$70 price point for some of its first party games for the platform.
 Sony Interactive Entertainment president Jim Ryan said that this increase reflected the entertainment value of the game, stating "If you measure the hours of entertainment provided by a video game, such as Demon's Souls compared to any other form of entertainment, I think that's a very straightforward comparison to draw."
 Tim Stuart, the chief financial officer for Microsoft's Xbox division, also suggested that prices for their first-party games on the Xbox Series X/S will increase from US$60 after the console's launch.
 Ubisoft stated in September 2022 that its AAA games going forward will likely carry the $70 price.
 By the end of 2022, both Sony and Microsoft had committed to $70 games from their first-party studios, while Nintendo began offering select games at $70 in 2023, making the pricing decision on a case-by-case basis going forward.

+Upon announcement of the Nintendo Switch 2 in April 2025, Nintendo said that its first-party games would cost between $70 and $80, an increase from original Switch games that typically cost $60.
+While these costs are consistent with the rate of inflation, Ars Technica writer Andrew Cunningham also suggested this reflected the increases costs related to the improved graphics on the Switch 2.
+However, these costs brought concerns from players that highly-anticipated games on other systems, such as Grand Theft Auto VI, may be pushed to higher prices, as much as $100, given the lead that Nintendo appeared to have given to go past the $70 game price.
+Microsoft announced its intention in May 2025 to increase price increases across its hardware and software lines, with new first-party games such as The Outer Worlds 2, to be sold for $80, The cost increased was criticized by consumers, and Microsoft reverted this approach in July 2025, opting to keep its games through the end of 2025 at the $70 price "in line with current market conditions".